hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 - Its Lisp-like config syntax is simple compared to other config languages

 ### Disadvantages
-- Provides a limited set of APIs compared to the other two
+- Provides a limited set of reusable variables compared to the other two
 - Performance
   - Dynamic content in many cases forces destruction and recreation of widgets
   - Only supports GTK 3, which does not support GPU acceleration